Daily doses

 Precision medicine

-Algorithms will analyze your genetics, lifestyle, and response to medications to optimize treatments specifically for you.
+The algorithms will analyze your genetics, lifestyle, and drug response to optimize treatments specifically for you.

 Connected health ecosystems

-Your app will communicate seamlessly with your doctor, pharmacy, lab, and even your health insurance to create a fully integrated healthcare experience.
+Your app will communicate seamlessly with your doctor, pharmacy, lab, and even your health insurance to create a fully integrated health experience.

 Medical augmented reality

-You can point your camera at any medication and receive instant, personalized information about dosage, timing, and interactions.
+You will be able to point your camera at any medication and receive instant personalized information about dosage, timing and interactions.

-But all of this will be irrelevant if you don't take the first step today.
+But all this will be irrelevant if you don't take the first step today.

 Conclusion

-Medisafe, MyTherapy, and Pill Reminder aren't just apps.
-They're extensions of your commitment to yourself.
-They're the difference between living your health reactively or taking it into your own hands in a proactive and intelligent way.
+Medisafe, MyTherapy and Pill Reminder are not just apps.
+They are extensions of your commitment to yourself.
+They are the difference between living your health reactively or taking it into your own hands proactively and intelligently.

 The question is no longer whether these tools can help you.